 - With the mixer on low/medium slowly stream the butter into the mixing bowl until all combined.

-- When batter is chilled cut a small hole in the piping bag and fill each madeline cavity 1/2 full.
+- Cut a small hole in the piping bag and fill each madeline cavity 1/2 full.

 - Bake in the oven for 7-8 minutes or until edges turn golden brown.